JohnKun136NVCP/dotfiles/README.md

 <h1 align="center"> USB Detection Sound Service🖼➡️🖼 </h1>

-If you're imagining what I think you're imagining, then yeah, you're right.
+If you're imagining what I think you're imagining, then yeah, you're right ([watch this video](https://www.youtube.com/shorts/DoRFBx0s8ng)).
 Since I'm not using Windows, the following script detects if a USB device (or devices) is plugged in or already connected, then plays the 'Ara ara' ringtone.
 When a device (or devices) is unplugged, it plays the 'Bye bye' ringtone.
 Also, the script is now running as a user service on my PC.
 Here is the configuration:

 On **usbdetectedsound.service** copy and change the parameters:
 ```bash